monerodocs/md/docs/proof-of-work/cryptonight.md

 Miner randomly tweaks input data until the hash fits under specified threshold.
 The threshold (also a large integer) is established collectively by the network as part of the consensus mechanism.
-The PoW is only considered valid (solved) if hash fits under the threshold.
+The PoW is only considered valid (solved) if hash is lower than or equal to the threshold.

 Because hash functions are one-way, it is not possible to analytically calculate input data that would result in a small-enough hash.
 The solution must be brute-forced by tweaking the input data and recalculating the hash over and over again.